 The issue of austerity or public deficit-spending/public-debt is framed for the general public a.k.a. the little man as a moral tale.
 Why?
 Political economics always moralizes because (i) it has no sound scientific foundation, and (ii), the little man only understands soap operas and morality plays.

 The current stagings go as follows:

 • Bad cop/foe/Orthodoxy: Debt is bad, you have sinned, you have yourself and your government allowed to spend beyond your means, you jeopardize the future of your children, your attitude is irresponsible, there is no such thing as a free lunch, now you have to pay, we all have to tighten our belts.

-• Good cop/friend/Heterodoxy: Public debt is entirely different from private debt, it pays for itself, it creates income, it increases employment, it builds public infrastructure, it produces private financial wealth and triple-A financial assets for savers, ultimately we owe the public debt to ourselves, public deficit spending and inflation-free money creation for a growing economy are the same things.
+• Good cop/friend/Heterodoxy: Public debt is entirely different from private debt, it pays for itself, creates income, increases employment, builds public infrastructure, produces private financial wealth and triple-A financial assets for savers, ultimately we owe the public debt to ourselves, public deficit spending and inflation-free money creation for a growing economy are the same things.

 The little man is lost between these arguments because, taken one by one, each one makes good sense but on the whole, they contradict each other.
 Orthodoxy and Heterodoxy are irreconcilable.
 Obviously, the economic experts themselves cannot agree on what is true or false.

 It is important for the little man to realize that there is NO such thing as an economic expert.
 Economics is a failed science and BOTH orthodox and heterodox economists have no idea how the profit- and price mechanism works.
 Contrary to their claim, economists are NOT scientists but merely political agenda pushers/useful idiots.

 The absurdity of economics consists of the fact that economists themselves do not know which agenda they ultimately promote because the theories they cling to are all false.
-Neither Orthodoxy nor Heterodoxy has the true theory.
-Therefore, the economic policy guidance of BOTH orthodox and heterodox economists lack sound scientific foundations, BOTH are a hazard to their fellow citizens.
+Neither Orthodoxy nor Heterodoxy has a true theory.
+Therefore, the economic policy guidance of BOTH orthodox and heterodox economists lack sound scientific foundations, and BOTH are a hazard to their fellow citizens.